 Anton Fig: Oh, yeah, I played with him a long time ago.
 I haven’t seen him for years.
 I see he’s still playing around.
 Actually, where was I?
 I did a gig with Steve Stevens and Sebastian Bach recently, and I think we were talking about him at the gig.
-I was playing with them a few months ago and his name came up.
-I think from Steve maybe.
+I was playing with them a few months ago, and his name came up.
+I guess from Steve, maybe.
 I don’t remember.
 His name came up recently in my life, but I haven’t seen him for a long time.

 You did play on his NOT FAKIN’ IT back in 1989.
 Do you have any memories from those sessions?

-Anton Fig: You know, I don’t remember that album but I do remember playing with him, yeah.
+Anton Fig: You know, I don’t remember that album, but I do remember playing with him, yeah.
 I really don’t go back and listen to the records that I played on.
-I listen to them once and then that’s it usually.
-You know what I liked about Michael?
-He was so good at it too, like everything that he did.
-You’d see him and he’d be completely like, he could be going onstage or something that’s just how he was onstage or offstage, it was the same person.
+I listen to them once, and then that’s it usually.
+Do you know what I liked about Michael?
+He was so good at it, too, like everything that he did.
+You’d see him, and he’d be completely like, he could be going on stage or something that’s just how he was onstage or offstage, it was the same person.

-Okay, the next on my list is, the man in black, Ritchie Blackmore.
-Couple of years ago you played on Blackmore’s Night THE VILLAGE LATERNE album.
+Okay, the next on my list is the man in black, Ritchie Blackmore.
+A couple of years ago, you played on Blackmore’s Night THE VILLAGE LATERNE album.

 What about another guitar hero Gary Moore, with whom you recorded the album AFTER HOURS in 1994?

-Anton Fig: Gary Moore came and played on the show and normally when people come and play on the show, they were pushing a record so they don’t have any reason and you don’t normally get to play with them because they’re just selling a new product, but he came on the show and then he asked Will and me to go and record his new record with him.
-So we did that record and he was amazing.
-Gary was incredible and just a fantastic.
+Anton Fig: Gary Moore came and played on the show, and typically when people come and play on the show, they were pushing a record, so they don’t have any reason, and you don’t normally get to play with them because they’re just selling a new product, but he came on the show, and then he asked Will and me to go and record his new record with him.
+So we did that record, and he was amazing.
+Gary was incredible and just fantastic.

 The next name on my list is Sebastian Bach.

-Anton Fig: Oh Sebastian.
-Yeah, now I got to him because I was playing with Ace and once he came by Ace’s place and he was playing as well, and I met him through that, and then he asked me to play on his record, and I actually went out on a few live dates with him but with his band and his drummer, they use two drummers.
+Anton Fig: Oh, Sebastian.
+Yeah, now I got to him because I was playing with Ace and once he came by Ace’s place and he was playing as well, and I met him through that, and then he asked me to play on his record, and I went out on a few live dates with him, but with his band and his drummer, they use two drummers.
 So I just sort of joined the tour when I could around the show.
-He’s also another very committed to what he does, really 100% focused on what he wants to do.
+He’s also very committed to what he does, really 100% focused on what he wants to do.

 Anton Fig: Oh, Madonna?
-I don’t how I got that call.
+I don’t know how I got that call.
 Somebody called me after that.
 I went into the studio.
-It was her and the producer and they just wanted to add drums to a little short track, and she was there and she was pretty involved in directing how she wanted the drums, making suggestions, stuff like that, but I just came in and did my session.
-I did what they wanted as best as I could and I ended up with a record and that was it.
+It was her and the producer, and they just wanted to add drums to a little short track, and she was there, and she was pretty involved in directing how she wanted the drums, making suggestions, stuff like that, but I just came in and did my session.
+I did what they wanted as best as I could, and I ended up with a record, and that was it.
 I never saw her again.

 WORKING WITH ACE AND KISS